AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-09.md

 If you’re using Kafka or other message queues, Avro is a common format due to its compactness and schema registry support.

-It’s also worth considering schema evolution—how well a format handles changes in the data structure over time.
+It’s also worth considering schema evolution - how well a format handles changes in the data structure over time.
 Avro and Parquet both support schema evolution, which allows you to add or remove fields without breaking downstream systems.
 This is crucial in agile environments where data changes frequently.

 ## Putting It All Together

 The best storage strategy balances performance, flexibility, and compatibility.
-There’s no one-size-fits-all answer, but understanding the characteristics of each format—and how compression affects storage and query speed—allows you to make informed choices.
+There’s no one-size-fits-all answer, but understanding the characteristics of each format: and how compression affects storage and query speed, allows you to make informed choices.

 As data engineers, our job is to pick the right tools for the job, not just default to what’s familiar.
 Thoughtful decisions at the storage layer can ripple across the entire data stack, affecting cost, speed, and scalability.

-In the next post, we’ll turn our attention to data quality and validation—because no matter how well your data is stored, it’s only as good as it is accurate, complete, and trustworthy.
+In the next post, we’ll turn our attention to data quality and validation - because no matter how well your data is stored, it’s only as good as it is accurate, complete, and trustworthy.